Fiserv/Commerce-Hub/docs/Resources/FAQs-Glossary/Glossary.md

 ## Auto-Substantiation
 The process of verifying that purchase transactions are for expenses permitted and eligible under Internal Revenue Service regulations for Flexible Spending Accounts (FSAs) and Healthcare Reimbursement Arrangements (HRAs).

+## Authorization Type Indicator
+Identifies if the authorization requested is an initial, reauthorization, deferred or incremental.

 # B

 ## Bank Indentification Number